NTIA/scos-sensor/README.md

 ##### Client Certificate

-This certificate is required for using the sensor with mutual TLS which is required if OAuth authentication is enabled.
+This certificate is required for using the sensor with mutual TLS certificate authentication.

 Replace the brackets with the information specific to your user and organization.